sbouschery/aisler-wiki/FAQs.md

 ### Do you charge for shipping? ###

 Yes and No. We will send boards for free through regular mail when the order is higher than 30 EUR.
 If you prefer them to be shipped as insured mail you can select as an option during your order.
-We know shipping works smoothly in Europe & US.
-Want to receive your Kit in other countries, please send us an email at [felix@aisler.net](mailto:felix@aisler.net) or contact us through our social media accounts.
+Worldwide express shipping is also an option and is avialable for 32 EUR.

 ### Do you ship world-wide? ###